Single-molecule motion control: Theory

-Let us first understand the interactions governing the motion of individual molecules in the presence of surface charges.
+\textit{Control of Single-Molecule Motion.---} Let us first look at the interactions governing the motion of individual molecules in the presence of surface charges.
 To do this, we turn to Green's functions that describe the evolution of states under the influence of external potentials or forces.
-The evolution of a system is elegantly described by the Schr\"odinger equation:
+The evolution of the system is described by the Schr\"odinger equation:

 \(\Psi(x, t)\) represents the quantum state of the molecule at position \(x\) and time \(t\), \(\hbar\) is the reduced Planck constant, \(m\) is the mass of the molecule, and \(V(x)\) encompasses the potential energy landscape, including the Coulomb potential originating from the elementary surface charges.
 To introduce Green's functions into our framework, we transform the Schr\"odinger equation into integral form: